 Study designers should take regression to the mean into account and design accordingly, but the word “should” is doing a lot of work since researchers don’t always do everything they should do.
 It’s their job to demonstrate to us that they did their work correctly, and it’s our job to be skeptical, to evaluate how well they carried out their work, and to withhold accepting their conclusions and their narratives until they credibly convince us that their work actually did what it’s meant to do.

 As part of your evaluation, ask yourself whether the research you’re examining has adequately accounted for the effects of regression to the mean.
-If they explicitly address the issue, and explain how they’re avoiding confusion from that ancillary effect, and if their explanation is convincing and makes sense, then that’s even better.
+If they explicitly address the issue, and explain how they’re avoiding confusion from that non-specific effect.
+And if their explanation is convincing and makes sense, then that’s even better.
 But most papers won’t address it, and so you have to think about what it would mean.

 Further reading: How to Fact-Check Massage Therapy Research: 6 Things to Look for.

-Science is an integrated whole—a system—and so, we use systems thinking to evaluate and apply it in real-world-practice.
+- Remember that science is a system, and we use systems thinking to evaluate and apply it in real-world-practice.
 It’s not just random facts in isolation that we have to struggle to keep memorizing.

 If we understand aspects of it, those parts are going to reinforce and be consistent with the rest of it.
 We don’t have to continuously keep starting over from scratch since they are coherent.
 We can build on and reuse knowledge we’ve already gained.